miguelgondu/blog_hugo/content/posts/2023-12-28/when-does-vanilla-gpr-fail.md

 [^botorch-and-float64]: For example, `botorch` always suggests working on double precision when running Bayesian Optimization with their models and kernels.

 These hypotheses might be misguided.
-Last month, [Carl Hvafner, Erik Orm Hellsten and Luigi Nardi released a paper called *Vanilla Bayesian Optimization Performs Great in High Dimensions*](https://arxiv.org/abs/2402.02229), in which they explain the main reasons why GPs fail in high dimensions, disputing and disproving this folk knowledge.
+Last month, [Carl Hvarfner, Erik Orm Hellsten and Luigi Nardi released a paper called *Vanilla Bayesian Optimization Performs Great in High Dimensions*](https://arxiv.org/abs/2402.02229), in which they explain the main reasons why GPs fail in high dimensions, disputing and disproving this folk knowledge.

-In this blogpost I explore the failures of GPs to fit in high dimensions, following what Hvafner et al. propose in their recent paper.[^I-got-scooped]
+In this blogpost I explore the failures of GPs to fit in high dimensions, following what Hvarfner et al. propose in their recent paper.[^I-got-scooped]

 I only assume that you're familiar with [my previous blogpost on GPs and Bayesian Optimization](../2023-07-31/intro-to-bo.md).